nspin/malice/README.md

 Malice
 ======

 Malice is a Haskell library that provides abstractions and protocol-specific attacks for intercepting and modifying network traffic.
 It leverages the power of Haskell's type system to define an embedded DSL for describing the actions of Eve and Mallory.
-In effect, it allows a man or woman in the middle to write code that is as close to pure evil as possible.
+In effect, it allows an actor in the middle to write code that is as close to pure evil as possible.

 Malice is inspired by [Mallory](https://github.com/CarveSystems/mallory) and [mitmproxy](https://github.com/mitmproxy/mitmproxy).